alexeyneu/tool3/readme.md

 ## build:
-ms visual studio 2010
+ - ms visual studio 2010

-tool3.sln in explorer
+tool3.sln in explorer ,
 'Build/Build Solution'

+ - msbuild
  also can be done with Visual Studio Command Prompt(it's a regular  command prompt with pre-run of "vcvarsall.bat x86" ,can be found in VS tools) by
 ```
 cd .\tool3
 msbuild tool3.vcxproj /property:Configuration=Release
 ```
+ - nmake
 nmake will work too. there is no MAKEFILE for now so doesnt make much sense although options can be transferred by cmd-line.